SCIENCE 2700 - Science Internship

 General Course Information

 Course Code SCIENCE 2700 Course Science Internship Coordinating Unit Sciences General Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 150 hours per semester Available for Study Abroad and Exchange N Prerequisites Need to have completed 36 units while enrolled in a Science program Quota Subject to availability of suitable placement providers.
 Placements will be offered to students on academic merit.
-Course Description This internship course will allow you to build and apply your skills to relevant workplace settings.
-There will be training provided in career development skills and employability.
-Included within the course are opportunities for you to produce original work which builds and demonstrates your analytical, research and problem-solving skills; graduate-ready qualities that are essential for future employment.
+Course Description This internship course will allow you to build and apply your discipline-specific skills as well as the broad, personal skills relevant to workplace settings.
+Training will be provided in career development skills and employability.
+Included within the course are opportunities for you to produce original work which strengthens and demonstrates your analytical, research and problem-solving skills; graduate-ready qualities that are essential for future employment.
 You will develop an understanding of the value of industry and professional networks and their importance to lifelong learning and career progression.
-The internship component will directly add to your experiences and resume while providing an environment to consolidate your confidence and the ability to contribute to a workplace.
+Associated with this, you will learn how to create a professional profile so you can identify the correct job opportunity, get that job and shape your career progression.
+The internship component will directly add to your experiences and resume while consolidating your confidence and the ability to contribute to a workplace.
 You will gain an awareness of the strengths you offer to a future employer.
-The internship will focus on building your employability in the area of science or science-related industries and business (it will not be lab-based).
+The internship will focus on building your employability in the area of science or science-related industries and business.

 Course Coordinator: Dr Stephen Kidd